arthurdouillard/hugo-website/content/post/faster-rcnn.md

 - [Faster-RCNN](https://arxiv.org/abs/1506.01497) by Microsoft Research.

-Ross Girshick is a very influential researcher on object detection: he has worked on RCNN, Fast{er}-RCNN, Yolo, RetinaNet...
+Ross Girshick is an influential researcher on object detection: he has worked on RCNN, Fast{er}-RCNN, Yolo, RetinaNet...

 Fast-RCNN and Faster-RCNN are both incremental improvements on the original